R2D2-2019/USART_library/README.md

 };
 ```

-Example of using the hardware usart with a class that needs usart
+Example of using the hardware usart with a class that needs usart:
 ```cpp
 // include in embedded main
 #include <hardware_usart.hpp>